-Chronic: Occupational Exposure: None known.
-Therapeutic Doses: None known.
+Chronic: Occupational Exposure: Skin.
+Therapeutic Doses: Skin, respiratory system, potential harm to fetus.

-TOXICITY DATA: Only toxicity data available for the active component of this product are presented in this SDS.
-Additional data are available for the excipient components of this product, but are not presented; Contact Fougera for more information.
+TOXICITY DATA: The toxicity data available for the active component of this product are presented in this SDS.
+Additional data are available for the excipient components of this product, but are not presented in this SDS; Contact Fougera Inc. for more information.